 - The college also connects pollination issues within the curriculum.
 In addition to broader student and faculty research projects, the Biological Sciences Department offers CON 460: Conservation Biology Seminar, in which Pollinator Conservation is a topic of research.

 - SUNY Cortland holds events each year to raise awareness of the importance of pollinators in conjunction with our Bee Campus USA certification.
-Upcoming events can be found on the College's Green Days website.
+Upcoming events can be found on the Events page.

 - The college has incorporated some no-mow areas and wildflower gardens on the main campus including a one acre bioswale adjacent to the biology building.
 A guide was developed to list the native species that have been planted.